dstambler17/ocaml-langid/README.md

 - See langid.mli

 **4) Include a mock of a use of your application, along the lines of the Minesweeper example above but showing the complete protocol.**
-- See example of use cases shown in langid.mli
+- See examples of use cases provided in langid.mli

 **5) Make sure you have installed and verified any extra libraries will in fact work on your computer setup, by running their tutorial examples.**